 If you do not understand the member handbook or need help reading it, call Superior Member Services.
 We can tell you how to use our services and will answer your questions.
-You can get this handbook in English, Spanish, audio, large print, Braille, CD or in other language formats if you need it.
+You can get this handbook in English, Spanish, audio, larger print, Braille, CD or in other language formats if you need it.
+Your health plan information is available online at www.SuperiorHealthPlan.com.
+You can also request printed copies of this information from Member Services.